-(1) The address of Regents of the University of California is 1111 Franklin Street, Oakland, CA 94607.
+The address of Regents of the University of California is 1111 Franklin Street, Oakland, CA 94607.
+(1)

-(2) The address of the State of New Jersey Common Pension Fund E is 50 West State Street, 9th Floor, PO Box 290, Trenton, NJ 08625.

-(3) Includes 65,733 shares owned by Mr. Packer's wife.
+The address of the State of New Jersey Common Pension Fund E is 50 West State Street, 9th Floor, PO Box 290, Trenton, NJ 08625.
+Includes 65,733 shares owned by Mr. Packer's wife.
+(2)

-(4) Shares are owned by Mr. Kaye's wife.
+Shares are owned by Mr. Kaye's wife.
+(4)

-(5) Shares are held by The Weiler Family Living Trust.
+Shares are held by The Weiler Family Living Trust.
+(5)

-(6) The address for each of the directors and officers is c/o Owl Rock Capital Corporation, 399 Park Avenue, 38th Floor, New York, New York 10022.
+The address for each of the directors and officers is c/o Owl Rock Capital Corporation, 399 Park Avenue, 37th Floor, New York, New York 10022.
+(6)

-PROPOSAL 1: ELECTION OF DIRECTOR NOMINEES
+PROPOSAL 1: ELECTION OF DIRECTORS

 At the Annual Meeting, shareholders of the Company are being asked to consider the election of two directors of the Company.
 Pursuant to the Company's bylaws, the number of directors on the Board may not be fewer than the minimum number required by the Maryland General Corporation Law, or greater than eleven.
-Under the Company's Articles of Amendment and Restatement, (the "Charter"), the directors are divided into three classes.
+Under the Company's Articles of Amendment and Restatement (the "Charter"), the directors are divided into three classes.
 Each class of directors holds office for a three-year term.
-However, the initial members of the three classes have initial terms of one, two, and three years, respectively.
-The Board currently consists of six directors who serve in the following classes: Class I (terms ending at the 2023 annual meeting of shareholders) - Eric Kaye and Victor Woolridge; Class II (terms ending at the 2024 annual meeting of shareholders) - Christopher M. Temple and Melissa Weiler; and Class III (terms ending at the Annual Meeting) - Edward D'Alelio and Craig W. Packer.
-See "Corporate Governance - The Board" beginning on page 19 for more information regarding the composition of the Board.
+The Board currently consists of six directors who serve in the following classes: Class I (terms ending at the Annual Meeting) - Eric Kaye and Victor Woolridge; Class II (terms ending at the 2024 annual meeting of shareholders) - Christopher M. Temple and Melissa Weiler; and Class III (terms ending at the 2025 annual meeting of shareholders) - Edward D'Alelio and Craig W. Packer.
+See "Corporate Governance - The Board" beginning on page 20 for more information regarding the composition of the Board.

-Edward D'Alelio and Craig W. Packer each has been nominated for election by the Board to serve a three-year term until the 2025 annual meeting of shareholders and until each of their successors are duly elected and qualified.
+Eric Kaye and Victor Woolridge each has been nominated for election by the Board to serve a three-year term until the 2026 annual meeting of shareholders and until each of their successors are duly elected and qualified.
 Each director nominee has agreed to serve as a director if re-elected and has consented to being named as a nominee.